-Note 4: Including Increase investment USD 25,000 thousand, investment loss recognized under equity method amounted to USD 1,200 thousand.
+Note3: Including investment loss recognized under equity method amounted to USD(4,619) thousand and unrealized loss on transaction between subsidiaries amounted to USD76 thousand.

-Note 5: Transactions are eliminated when preparing the consolidated financial statements.
+Note4: Transactions are eliminated when preparing the consolidated financial statements.

-Related Party Transactions for Purchases and Sales Amounts exceeding the lower of NT\$100 Million or 20% of Capital Stock For the Year Ended December 31, 2016
+Acquisition of Individual Real Estate with Amount exceeding the lower of NT\$300 Million or 20% of Capital Stock